 A world without cash seems wonderful at first glance since it is convenient and fast.
 You don’t need to withdraw dollars or euros ahead of time.
 You don’t have to worry about From the Latin word moneta, nickname that was given by Romans to the goddess Juno because there was a minting workshop next to her temple.
-Money is any item that is generally accepted as payment for g...
+Money is any item that is generally accepted as payment for goods and services and repayment of debts, such as taxes, in a particular region, country or socio-economic context.
+Its onset dates back to the origins of humanity and its physical representation has taken on very varied forms until the appearance of metal coins.
+The banknote, a typical representati...
 More being lost or stolen.
 Paying for things with your phone is a breeze.

-Many countries around the world are steadily shifting away from Money in physical form such as banknotes and coins..
+Many countries around the world are steadily shifting away from Money in physical form such as banknotes and coins.
+More.
 Canada, the United Kingdom and Sweden have already largely embraced a cashless society.
 The U.S. is also steadily making the move, with people holding smaller amounts of cash.

 However, the recent string of natural disasters and security breaches at major financial entities exposes a huge flaw in this trend: When the power goes out, telephone lines shut down or account information is stolen, it is impossible to use ATMs, credit or debit cards or mobile payments – no matter how rich you are.